WAcry/GARS/README.md

 ### Kafka Service

-Monitor user's click actions and send to Kafka in real-time.
+This microservice monitors user's click actions and send to Kafka in **real-time**.

 #### Setup